hsteller/sakairesttest/README.md

 *mvn clean compile install exec:java*

-This call the Main class which will set up the Spring stuff and then call the aptly named [Main.doYourStuffHere(String [] args)](src/main/java/net/stellers/sakai/resttest/Main.java) which currently changes a user's last name.
+This calls the Main class, which will then set up the Spring stuff and call the aptly named method [Main.doYourStuffHere(String [] args)](src/main/java/net/stellers/sakai/resttest/Main.java) which currently changes a user's last name.